zhengliu92/go-tqm/ReadMe.md

 ## Example

-The provided `main` function demonstrates setting up a task queue manager, adding a queue, populating it with tasks, and starting and stopping these tasks.
+The provided `example` function demonstrates setting up a task queue manager, adding a queue, populating it with tasks, and starting and stopping these tasks.

 ## Building and Running